For inquiries into commercial licensing, please see Chimera Commercial Licensing.

 This list is monitored closely by the Chimera developers, as well as other list subscribers, and responses are usually quick and thorough.

-You can subscribe to the chimera-users mailing list, view the whole archive, or search the archive:
+You can subscribe to the chimera-users mailing list, or view/search the whole archive,

 To report a problem:

 - If you can, please use the Report a Bug dialog found in the Help menu.
 Or you can send mail to email@example.com or use our online submission form.

 After being processed, your report will appear in our bug tracking system.
 If you supply your email address, you will be notified when your bug is fixed.